thoughtbot/factory_bot/GETTING_STARTED.md

 Cucumber Integration
 --------------------

-factory_girl ships with step definitions that make calling factories from Cucumber easier.
-To use them add the following to features/support/env.rb
+factory\_girl ships with step definitions that make calling factories from Cucumber easier.
+To use them, add the following to features/support/env.rb:

     require 'factory_girl/step_definitions'

 Alternate Syntaxes
 ------------------

 Users' tastes for syntax vary dramatically, but most users are looking for a common feature set.
-Because of this factory_girl supports "syntax layers" which provide alternate interfaces.
+Because of this factory\_girl supports "syntax layers" which provide alternate interfaces.
 See Factory::Syntax for information about the various layers available.
 For example, the Machinist-style syntax is popular:

     require 'factory_girl/syntax/blueprint'
     require 'factory_girl/syntax/make'